mPyle05/Comment_Moderator_Bots/README.md

 ---

-# Instagram Hate Speech Detection and Comment Moderation
+# Instagram Hate Speech Detection Bot

-This script leverages Python libraries `instagrapi` and `transformers` to detect and moderate hate speech comments on an Instagram account.
-It uses a pretrained hate speech model to identify and remove harmful content from comments on recent media posts.
+This script uses the `instagrapi` and `transformers` libraries to detect and moderate hate speech in Instagram comments periodically.
+It leverages a pretrained hate speech model to automatically flag and delete offensive comments from recent media posts at a user-defined time interval.

 ## Features
-- Authenticates to Instagram using user credentials.
+- Authenticates with user-provided Instagram credentials.
-- Retrieves the latest media posts and associated comments.
+- Periodically checks for new comments on recent posts.
 - Uses a hate-speech classification model to flag inappropriate comments.
-- Deletes comments identified as hate speech from the user's posts.
+- Deletes flagged comments to maintain a respectful comment section.

 ## Prerequisites
-- Python 3.6+
+- **Python 3.6+**
 - [Hugging Face Transformers](https://huggingface.co/transformers/)
 - [Instagrapi](https://github.com/adw0rd/instagrapi)